nazroll/noobotkit/README.md

 # Noob Bot Kit
-This is a starter code project for developers to get started building bot services.
+This is a starter code project to get started building a bot service for messaging platforms.

 We're using [Google Cloud Platform](http://cloud.google.com) as our infrastructure.